emilyrosenberg/snowy-melt/README.md

 In order for the guessed letter to be validated, both the guess and the letters in the word must be uppercase.
 At first I didn't understand where this function should go.
 I did a lot of trial and error, and printing.
 After I changed the functionality of getting the word/hint pairs, I had to figure it out again.
 - Re-starting the game <br>
 I researched more about how to re-start the game using a while loop, and found [this resource](https://www.askpython.com/python/examples/restart-loop-in-python#:~:text=Restart%20a%20Nested%20Loop%20in%20Python&text=A%20nested%20loop%20is%20a,will%20understand%20this%20during%20implementation.) helpful.
+- Extra space at the beginning of printed text <br>
-- After running the code through the linter and fixing errors, I tested it again and noticed a space at the beginning of some lines of feedback.
+After running the code through the linter and fixing errors, I tested it again and noticed a space at the beginning of some lines of feedback.
 I fixed this by creating two separate print statements: one for the lines that create space in the terminal for the next guess, and one for the feedback about the correct/incorrect letter and remaining tries.

 ### Code Validation